 Today 3 small family business form the core of the Buttervilla Growers.

-Robert & Gill Hocking look after the development and test growing of new varieties of tomatoes and manage the ordering and deliveries
+Robert & Gill Hocking look after the development and growing of the heritage tomatoes along with other fruits and manage the ordering and deliveries

 John and Ron Luke with their families grow some of the finest soft fruit you will ever taste.
 Luke's Farm have been growing strawberries for sixty years.
 Mr Luke senior was a soft fruit consultant and a pioneer of pick your own.
 They have always grown a large selection of varieties with flavour being their top priority and continue to grow traditionally, in the soil using natural methods.